foxscotch/advent-of-code/readme.md

 Wow.......... yeah.
 2020 now.
 This year I am aiming to do all of them as they come.
 I'll also try to complete some from previous years that I didn't get to.
 Might continue doing that after Christmas too.
 Maybe.
 No promises.

+Uh oh 2021.
+Maybe I will get a better rate.

 My answer for each part is listed in the corresponding challenge file, but the answers are not found in the source files (they were before).
 Because, according